Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 &nbsp;Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language.
 In order to process the tabular data pandas was installed (pip install pandas).

 The tabular_data.py script contains the functions coded in order to clean and process the tabular data.
 The  next step is to code __read_csv()__ function which reads in the tabular data csv and converts it to a pandas data frame(df).
 The __copy()__ function is then called to create a copy of the df.
-This copy of the original df can now be cleaned and manipulated.
+This copy of the original df can now be cleaned and manipulated

 <u>__missing ratings__</u>
 &nbsp;